 Through several intense days of competition with 50 other drivers, Red Bull selected me as the winner and a fully funded season in Formula Renault, an ultra-competitive category in Europe.

-Welcome to Austria.
+Welcome to Europe.

 Formula 1 style racing is primarily a European sport, Americans had shown little interest or success in the sport since the beginning so nobody gave me much of a chance; I sure as hell was going to give it my all though.

 With Red Bull being an Austrian company it was a no-brainer to call Austria home so I packed every jacket I owned and set up shop in Fuschl Am See, Austria with a familiar roommate, Scott Speed.

 My first year as a Red Bull driver was absolutely incredible.
 Races in 15 countries across the globe, It was the experience of a lifetime and the results made people sit up and take notice; I narrowly missed out on the European Championship winning several races in the process.
 In doing so, Red Bull signed me to a multi-year agreement, including an option for F1 opportunities.